davious/MotherOfAllGitDevSessions/README.md

 MotherOfAllGitDevSessions
 =========================

-Resources and Collaboration Space for Exploring Git In VisualStudio Land and Beyond
+Resources and Collaboration Space for Exploring Git In VisualStudio Land and GitHub

 Check out the [wiki](../../wiki)